carbon-language/carbon-lang/docs/design/tuples.md

 ### Multiple indices

-In the exmaple `t1[2, 1, 0]`, using multiple indices in this way is a bit questionable.
+In the example `t1[2, 1, 0]`, using multiple indices in this way is a bit questionable.
 If we end up wanting to support multidimensional arrays / slices (a likely selling point for the scientific world), a sequence of indices seems a likely desired facility there.
 We'd either need to find a different syntax